-This rule is derived from former Local Bankruptcy Rule 9074-1(a) and is an adaptation of Civil Rule 77.1 of the Local District Rules.
+Subdivision (a) of this This rule, which is derived from Former Local Bankruptcy Rule 179074-1(a) and is an adaptation of Civil Rule 77.1 of the Local District Rules,.
 It applies to the settlement of orders, judgments, and decrees following a hearing or decision.
+Subdivision (b)

-Other provisions of former Local Bankruptcy Rule 9074-1 regarding the use of notices of presentment in situations in which "notice and a hearing" are not required, or in situations in which "notice" is required but a motion is not requires, have been eliminated and have been replaced by the provisions of new Local Bankruptcy Rules 9013-2 and 9013-3.
+Other provisions of this rule, which is derived from Former former Local Bankruptcy Rule 46, applies 9074-1 regarding the use of notices of presentment in situations in which "notice and a hearing" are not required, or in situations in which "notice" is required by the Bankruptcy Code.
+Subdivision (b) of this rule, formerly subdivision (c), is an adaptation of former Standing Order 186, applies only to the types of proceedings specified therein and where it is anticipated that the relief requested will be uncontested but a motion is not requires, have been eliminated and have been replaced by the provisions of new Local Bankruptcy Rules 9013-2 and 9013-3.
 There was widespread confusion as to the circumstances under which Local Bankruptcy Rule 9074-1 was applicable and whether it modified the notice requirements set forth in other Bankruptcy Rules.
 Local Bankruptcy Rule 9013-2 lists the types of applications or motions for which a "presentment" procedures is permissible, and new Local Bankruptcy Rule 9013-3 prescribes a "certificate of no objection" procedure for most motions or applications that are unopposed.